Welcome to Our Blog on the Camino Fisterra

 The Camino Finisterre is beautiful and scenic.
 The towns along the route are well developed with albergues, restaurants, bars and cafes along the way.
 In addition, the signage and way-marking are well done and clear throughout the trail making for a relatively straightforward trek along the route.

-From our experiences in both towns there were more places to visit and relax in Muxia.
-In addition Muxia seemed a more picturesque town-site located between the ocean, a hill, and a port with nice local beaches - having an over all less 'touristy feel' to it.
-By comparison the lighthouse in Finisterre is wonderful to arrive at (and conclude your hike at) and more easily accommodates day visitors and transportation to and from Santiago.
+From our experiences in both towns, there were more places to visit and relax in Muxia.
+In addition, Muxia seemed to be a more picturesque town site located between the ocean, a hill, and a port with nice local beaches, which had an overall less 'touristy feel' to it.
+By comparison, the lighthouse in Finisterre is wonderful to arrive at (and conclude your hike at) and more easily accommodates day visitors and transportation to and from Santiago.

 Comments